iobis/obis-products-catalog/docs/user-guide.md

 ### The Challenge

-As the Ocean Biodiversity Information System (OBIS) network has grown to encompass 38 regional and thematic nodes and 668 institutions worldwide, researchers have created an incredible variety of data products from OBIS-mediated marine biodiversity data.
-These products include:
+As the Ocean Biodiversity Information System (OBIS) network has grown to encompass 38 regional and thematic nodes, with data published by thousands of institutions worldwide, researchers have created an incredible variety of data products from OBIS-mediated marine biodiversity data.
+Examples include:

 - Scientific publications and reports
 - Interactive maps and dashboards